NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

   diarizer.oracle_vad=True # Use oracle VAD extracted from RTTM files. diarizer.collar=0.25 diarizer.ignore_overlap=True
-  diarizer.speaker_embeddings.model_path ="titanet_large"
+  diarizer.speaker_embeddings.model_path="titanet_large"
   diarizer.speaker_embeddings.window_length_in_sec=[3,1.5,1.0,0.5] # Multiscale setting
   diarizer.speaker_embeddings.shift_length_in_sec=[1.5,0.75,0.5,0.25] # Multiscale setting
   diarizer.speaker_embeddings.parameters.multiscale_weights=[0.4,0.3,0.2,0.1] # More weights on the longer scales

 This setup is expected to reproduce a confusion error rate of 1.17% on AMI test set.

 To evaluate the performance on AMI Meeting Corpus, the following instructions can help.
   - Download AMI Meeting Corpus from `AMI website <https://groups.inf.ed.ac.uk/ami/corpus/>`_.
 Choose ``Headset mix`` which has a mono wav file for each session.